MP: Naxals kill two villagers on suspicion of being police informers in Balaghat | Law-Order

 - India

-A group of Naxals allegedly killed two villagers on suspicion that they were police informers in Madhya Pradesh's Balaghat district, an official said on Saturday.
+A group of Naxals allegedly shot dead two villagers on suspicion that they were working as police informers in Madhya Pradesh's Balaghat district, an official said on Saturday.

-The incident took place at Malikhedi village under Baihar police station on the intervening night of Friday and Saturday, the official said.
+The incident took place at Malikhedi village under Baihar police station in the intervening night of Friday and Saturday, the official said.

-As per initial information, the Naxals killed Santosh and Jagdish Yadav, aged between 40 to 45 years, said Aditya Pratap Mishra, Baihar's sub divisional officer of police (SDOP).
+As per initial information, the Naxals shot dead villagers Santosh (48) and Jagdish Yadav (45), said Aditya Pratap Mishra, Baihar's sub divisional officer of police (SDOP).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)